ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

     with open(b_filename) as f:
         data = f.read()

-We do not recommend prefixing the text strings instead because we only operate on byte strings at the borders, so there are fewer variables that need bytes than text.
+We do not prefix the text strings instead because we only operate on byte strings at the borders, so there are fewer variables that need bytes than text.